top of page

 Abby Ellis

 Hey!
 My name is Abigail Ellis, Miss Abby to my clients.
-I’m new to Swim Warriors as of July 2023, and I’m super happy to be here!
+This is my second summer with Swim Warriors and I am super excited to be back!
+I am just one out of four children!
 Fun little fact about me, I am actually a triplet and then I have an older sister.

-I have been swimming since I can remember.
+For as long as I can remember, I’ve always loved being in the water.
 I started out swimming for Grand Cascades around the age of six and I continued until I was about nine.
-I stopped participating in swim team for a few years but finally got back into it during the summer of 2021.
-I had missed the water on my break, and I couldn’t help but come back to it.
-I enjoy every minute at practice and swim meets, no matter how exhausting it may feel.
+I quit swim team for a few years but finally got back into it during the summer of 2021.
+I had missed the water on my break and I couldn’t help but come back to it.
+I enjoy every minute at practice and swim meets no matter how exhausting it may feel.
+To expand my passion for swim further, I began working here, at Swim Warriors in July, 2023.

-Working here has expanded my passion even further.
-The second I saw the job on Indeed, I sent in my cover letter and resume.
-They called to schedule my interview, and I prayed I’d get the job.
-I’m so thankful I found such a wonderful place to work, and I’m really excited to meet new people and make an impact on my clients.
+When I had began my job search, I didn’t expect to find a place like this to work but I’m over the moon that I did.
+The second I saw the job up Indeed, I sent in my cover letter and resume.
+It wasn’t long before I heard word back about an interview and I prayed I’d get the job.
+I’m so thankful I found such a wonderful place to work and I’m really excited to meet new people and make an impact on my clients lives.

 MY FAVORITE QUOTE

 "Starfish are notorious suck-ups.
 They love to give compliments.
-But it's nice when you need a little boost."
+But it's nice when you need a little boost."- Aquamarine

 bottom of page